xhyrom/swish/README.md

-**Swish** stands for **Song Wish**, it's a web application that allows users to search for songs and add submit them to a queue.
+**Swish** stands for **Song Wish**, it's a web application that allows users to search for songs and submit them to a queue.
 The queue is handled by an app that runs on a computer.

 ## Requirements